 The life of any wine connoisseur or lover of wine is not complete without experiencing the magic of France's Burgundy and Beaujolais regions and their world-renowned wines.
-From behind and amidst the vines, experience a once-in-a-lifetime wine adventure for 7 nights and 8 days, hosted by Art In Voyage & Kcuvee's wine experts.
+From behind and amidst the vines, experience a once-in-a-lifetime wine adventure for 7 nights and 8 days, hosted by Art In Voyage & our local wine experts

 After the first 3 days of exploring Beaujolais and its superb wines synonymous with celebrations, the journey continues to Burgundy for 4 more days of wine-focused activities.
 The itinerary has been meticulously designed to showcase the region's verdant hills, elegant châteaux, fascinating towns such as Beaune and Dijon, classic French dishes and local cuisine, and of course, the finest wines.
 To ensure our legendary flexibility and personalization for guests, this group is kept small.

 Frenchman Mikael Audebert, has been in the business of making dreams come true for hundreds of travelers since 2000.
 Born with the “itch” to travel and owner of vast experience in the travel industry, he has extensively explored the four corners of the earth and continues to do so several times a year, as leader of our Escorted Voyages Division.